Hwesta/hollybecker.net/_posts/2017-10-29-jyama-and-cats.md

 ---
 layout: default
 title: <ruby>邪魔<rp> (</rp><rt>じゃま</rt><rp>)</rp></ruby> and cats
-excerpt: Cats are the definition of obstructionist.
+summary: Cats are the definition of obstructionist.
+excerpt: The other day I came across <ruby>邪魔<rt>jyama</rt></ruby> and googled it to find out the meaning and came across... pictures of cats on keyboards?
 tags: Japanese
 ---